mattsterp/easyHTTP/README.md

 # easyHTTP

-1.0.0
+2.0.0

-Custom AJAX, xhr HTTP library
+Custom library for making HTTP requests

 ## Using JSON Placeholder